← Back to Blog

 Who home treatment is especially helpful for

-Home visits are particularly helpful for people who cannot safely manage nail care on their own or who find it difficult to attend a clinic.
+Home visits are particularly helpful for people who cannot safely manage nail care on their own or who find clinic visits difficult.

 • Older adults living at home